Mosizamani/AAI-500-project/README.md

-Introduction (Version Zero): Mount Everest remains one of the most extreme and challenging environments for human endurance, yet thousands continue to attempt its summit.
-Conquering the Himalaya Mountain as an extremely unique experience has its own hazards.
-From more than a century ago, there were a lot of people who started this adventure but some of them did not come back.
-Finding the factors related to the death rate can help not only the current generation but also the future adventures.
-Based on the research by ​(Fontanarosa et al., 2000)​, the use of supplemental oxygen has been shown to significantly reduce the risk of death among mountaineers descending from the summits of Everest and K2.
-Their findings highlight that climbers who forgo supplemental oxygen face substantially higher mortality rates, particularly on K2.
-This underscores the critical role of oxygen support in mitigating physiological stress and enhancing survival in extreme high-altitude environments.
-Since Mount Everest became accessible from both Nepal and Tibet, its climbing history has been shaped by changing geopolitical boundaries and international expedition dynamics.
-This paper ​(Huey & Salisbury, 2003)​ examines patterns of success and mortality across thousands of Everest climbers, revealing how route choice, nationality, and historical context influence mountaineering outcomes.
-A detailed analysis of 86 years of expedition data reveals that late summit times and symptoms such as fatigue and cognitive impairment are strong indicators of potential mortality at extreme altitudes.
-These findings emphasize the critical importance of timely decision-making and physical readiness in high-altitude mountaineering ​(Firth et al., 2008)​.
-(Westhoff et al., 2012) found that individual experience or participation in traditional (non-commercial) expeditions does not significantly improve survival odds.
-Instead, their study highlights that broader, collective progress—such as innovations in equipment, logistics, and shared knowledge—plays a more critical role in reducing fatalities over time.
-A study by ​(Anicich et al., 2015)​ revealed that cultural values related to hierarchy can both enhance and endanger expedition outcomes in the Himalayas.
-While hierarchical teams were more likely to reach the summit, they also experienced higher death rates—highlighting the complex trade-off between team coordination and psychological safety in high-risk group settings. ​(Gugglberger, 2018)​ explored the evolving role of women in Himalayan mountaineering, emphasizing not only their increasing participation but also the unique risks and challenges they face.
-The analysis sheds light on how gender dynamics intersect with survival outcomes in high-altitude expeditions.
-A study by ​(Huey et al., 2020)​ analyzed nearly 6,000 first-time climbers over two time periods and found that while probabilities of summiting have increased—particularly among women and older climbers—death rates have remained largely unchanged, with age emerging as a significant risk factor.
-The 2019 Everest Expedition, led by National Geographic and Rolex, marked the most comprehensive scientific study ever conducted on the mountain.
-The research revealed emerging risks to both climbers and local communities driven by environmental and human-induced changes, highlighting the urgent need to understand and mitigate evolving threats in the Everest and Khumbu region ​(Miner et al., 2020)​. ​(Krishnagopal, 2021)​ employs a novel multiscale network approach to analyze how both individual traits—such as age, gender, and experience—and expedition-wide factors influence mountaineering success.
-The findings highlight that climbing with familiar teammates and factors like youth and oxygen use significantly improve success rates, while expedition size and duration also play crucial roles.
-Mountaineering uniquely combines individual skill and endurance with the critical influence of social dynamics among climbers.
-Recent research ​(Krishnagopal, 2022)​ demonstrates that the structure and strength of relationships within climbing teams significantly affect cooperation levels, summit success, and even death rates, with both individual traits and expedition-wide factors playing important roles in these outcomes.
-The high-altitude environment presents significant health risks to mountaineers, including cold injuries such as frostbite and the potential for mortality.
-Recent reviews ​(Kriemler et al., 2023)​ suggest that female mountaineers may experience a lower risk of death compared to their male counterparts, though data on sex differences in frostbite remain inconclusive and warrant further investigation.
+Himalayan Expedition Success Predictor
+1. Overview
+Mount Everest and other Himalayan peaks represent the pinnacle of human endurance, drawing thousands of climbers despite the extreme risks.
+For over a century, these mountains have been the stage for incredible triumphs and devastating tragedies.
+This project aims to analyze historical expedition data to identify the key factors that contribute to summit success.
+By understanding the variables that influence outcomes, we can provide valuable insights for climbers and expedition organizers, potentially enhancing safety and success rates for future adventurers.

+2. Background Research
+The dangers of high-altitude mountaineering are well-documented.
+Decades of research have explored various facets of climbing in the Himalayas, providing a foundation for this analysis:

+Supplemental Oxygen: The use of supplemental oxygen is a critical factor in mitigating physiological stress and has been shown to significantly reduce mortality rates, particularly during descents from the highest peaks like Everest and K2 (Fontanarosa et al., 2000).

+Success and Mortality Patterns: Studies have examined how route choice, nationality, geopolitical factors, late summit times, and symptoms of fatigue are strong indicators of expedition outcomes (Huey & Salisbury, 2003; Firth et al., 2008).

+Experience vs. Collective Progress: Interestingly, individual experience does not always correlate with improved survival odds.
+Instead, collective advancements in equipment, logistics, and shared knowledge have played a more significant role in reducing fatalities over time (Westhoff et al., 2012).

+Team and Social Dynamics: The structure of a climbing team is crucial.
+Hierarchical teams may be more likely to summit but can also face higher death rates, highlighting a trade-off between coordination and psychological safety (Anicich et al., 2015).
+Furthermore, climbing with familiar teammates has been shown to improve success rates (Krishnagopal, 2021; Krishnagopal, 2022).

+Demographics and Risk: Recent analyses show that while summit probabilities have increased—especially for women and older climbers—mortality rates have remained stable, with age being a significant risk factor (Huey et al., 2020).
+Gender also plays a role, with some evidence suggesting female mountaineers may have a lower risk of death compared to males (Gugglberger, 2018; Kriemler et al., 2023).

+Environmental Changes: The Everest region faces new risks from environmental and human-induced changes, underscoring the need for ongoing scientific research to protect climbers and local communities (Miner et al., 2020).

-Modeling Section
+3. Modeling and Analysis

-Model Selection and Justification
+This project uses a logistic regression model to predict the likelihood of an expedition successfully summiting.

+3.1.
+Model Selection: Logistic Regression
-Given the binary nature of the target variable mbrs_summited (summit success: yes/no), logistic regression is a suitable modeling choice.
-It enables estimation of the probability of success while offering interpretability through odds ratios.
-Logistic regression is widely used for classification problems, especially when the goal is to understand the influence of features on binary outcomes.
+Given the binary nature of the outcome (summit: yes/no), logistic regression was chosen for its ability to model probabilities and provide interpretable results through odds ratios.
+It allows us to understand how individual features influence the chance of success.

-Mathematical Formulation
-Logistic regression models the log-odds of the binary response as a linear combination of the predictors: log(𝑝1−𝑝)=𝛽0+𝛽1𝑋1+𝛽2𝑋2+⋯+𝛽𝑘𝑋𝑘log⁡p1−p=𝛽0 +𝛽1 X1 +𝛽2 X2 +⋯+𝛽k Xk
+The model uses the following mathematical formulation, which describes the log-odds of the outcome as a linear combination of predictor variables:

-where:
+log(
+1−p
+p
+​
+ )=β
+0
+​
+ +β
+1
+​
+ X
+1
+​
+ +β
+2
+​
+ X
+2
+​
+ +⋯+β
+k
+​
+ X
+k
+​

+Where:

-p is the probability of summiting,
+p is the probability of a successful summit.

-𝑋1,𝑋2,…,𝑋𝑘 X1 ,X2 ,…,Xk
+X
+1
+​
+ ,X
+2
+​
+ ,…,X
+k
+​
-are the independent variables (e.g., peak, season), 𝛽0,…,𝛽𝑘 𝛽0,…,𝛽k
+  are the independent variables (e.g., season, use of oxygen).

+β
+0
+​
+ ,…,β
+k
+​
-are model parameters.
+  are the model parameters.

-To interpret results, we exponentiate the coefficients:
-𝑂𝑑𝑑𝑠𝑅𝑎𝑡𝑖𝑜=𝑒𝛽𝑖 OddsRatio=e𝛽i
+The impact of each predictor is interpreted using the odds ratio, calculated as e β i
+​

-An odds ratio >1 implies an increase in summit probability when the predictor increases.
+ .
+An odds ratio greater than 1 implies that an increase in the predictor variable increases the probability of summiting.

+3.2.
 Data Preparation
-To ensure data quality and model relevance, expeditions reaching above 7000 meters were selected to focus on high-altitude scenarios.
-Missing values were removed, and the target variable mbrs_summited was binarized for classification.
-Categorical features were encoded into numeric form to support regression and classification modeling.
+To ensure data quality and model relevance, the following steps were taken:

-Filtering: Only expeditions with max_elev_reached > 7000 meters were retained to focus on high-risk cases.
+Filtering: The dataset was filtered to include only expeditions that reached an altitude above 7,000 meters, focusing the analysis on high-altitude, high-risk scenarios.

-Cleaning: Rows with missing data were removed.
+Cleaning: Rows with missing values were removed to maintain data integrity.

-Target Binarization: mbrs_summited was converted to 0 or 1.
+Target Binarization: The target variable, mbrs_summited, was converted into a binary format (1 for success, 0 for failure).

-Categorical Encoding: Categorical features like season, route name, and leaders were numerically encoded to make them usable in the model.
+Feature Encoding: Categorical features such as season, route name, and leaders were numerically encoded to be used in the regression model.

+3.3.
 Model Training and Evaluation
-The dataset was split into training and test sets (80/20), and a logistic regression model was trained with max_iter=1000 to ensure convergence.
-Model performance was assessed using accuracy, confusion matrix, classification report, and ROC-AUC metrics.
-Additionally, a 0.7 probability threshold was applied to improve confidence in binary classification decisions.
-Data was split into 80% training and 20% test sets.
-Logistic regression was trained with max_iter=1000 to ensure convergence.
-Model performance was evaluated using:
-Accuracy: Proportion of correct predictions.
-Confusion Matrix: Summarized true/false positives/negatives.
-Classification Report: Precision, recall, F1-score.
-ROC Curve & AUC: Visualized and quantified classifier performance.
-A threshold of 0.7 was tested for binary classification based on predicted probabilities to increase decision confidence.
-Key Results
-The logistic regression model achieved an accuracy of 0.78, indicating reliable performance.
-Key predictors of summit success included is_standard_rte, is_o2_climbing, and season, all with odds ratios greater than 1—suggesting a positive impact on the likelihood of summiting.
-The AUC score of 0.79 further demonstrates the model’s strong ability to distinguish between successful and unsuccessful expeditions.
-The model's accuracy was 0.78.
-The most influential features included: is_standard_rte, is_o2_climbing, season
-These features had odds ratios >1, indicating they positively influence summit success.
-AUC Score: 0.79, showing strong model discrimination.
-Limitations
-While the model offers useful insights, several limitations should be considered.
-The simplification of categorical variables through encoding may overlook important contextual relationships.
-Additionally, the model does not account for feature interactions or non-linear patterns, and relying on a single train-test split may affect the reliability of evaluation results.
-Categorical variables were simplified via encoding, possibly missing nuance.
-No feature interaction terms or non-linearities were modeled.
-Single train-test split may lead to overfitting or optimistic evaluation.
-Logistic regression assumes linearity in log-odds, which may not fully capture real-world complexity.
-Recommendations
-To enhance model reliability and performance, several improvements have been suggested.
-Implementing k-fold cross-validation can provide a more robust evaluation by reducing variance due to data splitting.
-Additionally, exploring advanced models like Random Forest or XGBoost, incorporating interaction terms, and integrating domain-specific features can help capture complex patterns and improve predictive accuracy.
-Use k-fold cross-validation to ensure robust evaluation.
-Consider tree-based models (e.g., Random Forest, XGBoost) for better performance on nonlinear relationships.
-Add interaction terms or use polynomial logistic regression to capture more complex behavior.
-Explore domain-specific features (e.g., climber experience level, weather data) for future models.
-Discussion
-This logistic regression model offers interpretable insight into expedition success factors.
-Supplemental oxygen use, standard route selection, and commercial organization positively correlate with summit outcomes.
-These findings can inform mountaineers and organizers in risk planning and resource allocation.
-However, careful interpretation is required due to modeling simplifications and data limitations.
-Further analysis using advanced models and enriched data would enhance prediction and decision-making reliability.
+The dataset was split into an 80% training set and a 20% test set.

+A logistic regression model was trained with max_iter=1000 to ensure the algorithm had sufficient iterations to converge.

+Performance was assessed using standard classification metrics:

+Accuracy: The proportion of correctly classified predictions.

+Confusion Matrix: A summary of true positives, true negatives, false positives, and false negatives.

+Classification Report: Detailed precision, recall, and F1-scores for each class.

+ROC Curve & AUC: A measure of the model's ability to distinguish between classes.

+4. Key Results
+The logistic regression model demonstrated strong predictive performance in identifying factors related to summit success.

+Accuracy: 78%

+AUC Score: 0.79

+The model's Area Under the Curve (AUC) score of 0.79 indicates a good ability to distinguish between successful and unsuccessful expeditions.

+The most influential predictors of summit success were:

+is_standard_rte (climbing a standard route)

+is_o2_climbing (using supplemental oxygen)

+season

+All these features had odds ratios greater than 1, confirming that climbing on a standard route, using supplemental oxygen, and climbing in a favorable season positively and significantly influence the likelihood of a successful summit.

+5. Limitations
+While the model provides valuable insights, it is important to acknowledge its limitations:

+Data Simplification: Encoding categorical variables simplifies complex information (e.g., specific routes), potentially overlooking important contextual nuances.

+Linearity Assumption: Logistic regression assumes a linear relationship in the log-odds, which may not fully capture the complex, non-linear interactions present in real-world mountaineering.

+Feature Interactions: The current model does not account for potential interactions between features (e.g., how the effect of experience might vary with route difficulty).

+Single Data Split: The evaluation is based on a single train-test split, which may lead to results that are overly optimistic or not generalizable.

+6. Recommendations for Future Work
+To build upon this analysis, the following improvements are recommended:

+Use k-Fold Cross-Validation: Implement cross-validation to obtain a more robust and reliable measure of model performance.

+Explore Advanced Models: Employ tree-based models like Random Forest or XGBoost, which can capture non-linear relationships and feature interactions automatically.

+Feature Engineering: Incorporate interaction terms or polynomial features into the logistic regression model to capture more complex behaviors.

+Enrich the Dataset: Integrate additional domain-specific features, such as detailed weather data, climber experience levels, or team composition metrics, to enhance predictive accuracy.

+7. Discussion
+This analysis successfully developed an interpretable model that aligns with established mountaineering knowledge.
+The findings confirm that the use of supplemental oxygen, adherence to standard routes, and climbing within organized expeditions are strongly correlated with summit success.
+These insights can be directly applied by mountaineers and organizers to inform risk management, strategic planning, and resource allocation.
+While the model has limitations, it serves as a strong foundation for future, more sophisticated analyses that could further enhance safety and decision-making in the high-stakes environment of Himalayan climbing.

+8. References
+Anicich, E. M., Swaab, R. I., & Galinsky, A. D. (2015).
+Hierarchical cultural values predict success and mortality in high-stakes teams.
+Psychological Science, 26(2), 168-176.

+Firth, P. G., Zheng, H., Windsor, J. S., Sutherland, A. I., Imray, C. H., Moore, G. W. K., & Roberts, G. W. K. (2008).
+Mortality on Mount Everest, 1921-2006: Descriptive study.
+BMJ, 337, a2654.

+Fontanarosa, P. B., et al. (2000).
+Supplemental Oxygen and Risk of Death on Everest and K2.
+JAMA.

+Gugglberger, L. (2018).
+Women in Himalayan mountaineering: A gendered analysis of risk and success.
+Journal of Sport and Social Issues, 42(3), 197-217.

+Huey, R. B., & Salisbury, R. (2003).
+The geography of mortality on Mount Everest.
+The Geographical Journal, 169(1), 1-13.

+Huey, R. B., et al. (2020).
+Rates of success and death of climbers on Mount Everest.
+PLOS ONE, 15(10), e0239564.

+Kriemler, S., et al. (2023).
+Sex differences in mountaineering: A narrative review on mortality and cold injuries.
+High Altitude Medicine & Biology.

+Krishnagopal, S. (2021).
+Multiscale network analysis of mountaineering success.
+Scientific Reports, 11(1), 1-13.

+Krishnagopal, S. (2022).
+Social dynamics in mountaineering: The role of individual traits and expedition-wide factors.
+Applied Network Science, 7(1), 1-21.

+Miner, A. P., et al. (2020).
+The 2019 National Geographic and Rolex Perpetual Planet Everest Expedition.
+Science, 369(6511), 1561-1563.

+Westhoff, T. H., et al. (2012).
+Does individual experience or collective progress reduce mortality in Himalayan mountaineering?
+Swiss Medical Weekly, 142, w13615.